 As an example, to configure the Chord DHT algorithm, one needs to select values for the following parameters: size of successor list, stabilization interval, and size of the finger table.
 To select an appropriate value for the stabilization interval, one needs to know the expected churn rate and overlay size.
-According to

-[liben-nowell2002], a Chord network in a ring-like state remains in a ring-like state as long as peers send Omega(log2(N)) messages before N new peers join or N/2 peers fail.
+According to [liben-nowell2002], a Chord network in a ring-like state remains in a ring-like state as long as peers send Omega(square(log(N))) messages before N new peers join or N/2 peers fail.
 Thus, in a 500-peer overlay churning at a rate such that one peer joins and one peer leaves the network every 30 seconds, an appropriate stabilization interval would be on the order of 93s.
-According to [Chord], the size of the successor list and finger table should be on the order of log2(N).
-Having a successor list of size O(log2(N)) makes it unlikely that a peer will lose all of its successors, which would cause the Chord ring to become disconnected.
+According to [Chord], the size of the successor list and finger table should be on the order of log(N).
+Already a successor list of a modest size (e.g., log2(N) or 2log2(N), which is the successor list size used in [Chord]) makes it very unlikely that a peer will lose all of its successors, which would cause the Chord ring to become disconnected.
 Thus, in a 500-peer network each peer should maintain on the order of nine successors and fingers.
 However, if the churn rate doubles and the network size remains unchanged, the stabilization rate should double as well.
 That is, the appropriate maintenance interval would now be on the order of 46s.
-On the other hand, if the churn rate becomes e.g. sixfold and the size of the network grows to 2000 peers, on the order of eleven fingers and successors should be maintained and the stabilization interval should be on the order of 42s.
+On the other hand, if the churn rate becomes e.g. six-fold and the size of the network grows to 2000 peers, on the order of eleven fingers and successors should be maintained and the stabilization interval should be on the order of 42s.
 If one continued using the old values, this could result in inaccurate routing tables, network partitioning, and deteriorating performance.